grahamkatana/books_rag/README.md

 docker compose up -d --build
 ```
 This builds the API into its own image (see `Dockerfile`) and runs it as
-a second service next to `qdrant` in `docker-compose.yml`.
-Since this
+a service in `docker-compose.yml`.
+Since this runs inside a Linux
-runs inside a Linux container regardless of your host OS, `gunicorn`'s
+container regardless of your host OS, `gunicorn`'s Windows limitation
-Windows limitation doesn't apply here at all -- the container is Linux,
+doesn't apply here at all -- the container is Linux, full stop.
-full stop. `docker-entrypoint.sh` runs `alembic upgrade head` before
+`docker-entrypoint.sh` runs `alembic upgrade head` and seeds the default
-starting `gunicorn` (with `gthread` workers, sized for the kind of
+admin before starting `gunicorn` (with `gthread` workers, sized for the
-blocking I/O this app does -- waiting on OpenAI and Qdrant) so the schema
+kind of blocking I/O this app does -- waiting on OpenAI and Qdrant) so
-is always current on container start.
+the schema is always current on container start.

 One networking detail worth understanding rather than copying blindly:
 inside the Docker Compose network, the API container reaches Qdrant at
 `http://qdrant:6333` (Docker's embedded DNS resolves the service name),
 not `http://localhost:6333` -- from inside a container, "localhost" means
-that container itself. `docker-compose.yml` overrides `QDRANT_URL` for
+that container itself. `docker-compose.yml` overrides `QDRANT_URL` (and
-the `api` service specifically for this reason; `.env` keeps
+`DATABASE_URL`, to point at the `postgres` service) for the `api` service
-`QDRANT_URL=http://localhost:6333` unchanged for when you run ingestion
+specifically for this reason; `.env` keeps `QDRANT_URL=http://localhost:6333`
-commands or `server.py` directly on the host, where that's correct
+unchanged for when you run ingestion commands or `server.py` directly on
-because of the port mapping.
+the host, where that's correct because of the port mapping.

 Either way, Swagger UI is at `http://localhost:8000/swagger-ui` (or
 whatever port you chose), the raw OpenAPI spec at `/api-spec.json`.
 Every